 - 1. May require that you see another network provider selected by Medica before a determination by Medica that a referral to a non-network provider is medically necessary. - 2.
 May require that you obtain a referral or standing referral from a network provider to a non-network provider practicing in the same or similar specialty. - 3.
 Provide coverage for health services that are: - a.
+Otherwise eligible for coverage under this Policy; - b.
+Recommended by a network physician; and - Determined by Medica that care is not available from a network provider.
+If there is no network provider and no non-network provider available within your service or network access area, Medica may require you to see a provider that we have negotiated a reduced fee with if that provider is closer to your residence than a requested non-network provider.

-Otherwise eligible for coverage under this Policy or your Schedule of Payments; and - b.
-Recommended by a network physician - 4.
-Review your request for prior authorization and respond within ten business days of receipt of your request provided that all information reasonably necessary to make a decision has been given to Medica.
-However, Medica will respond within a time period not exceeding 72 hours from the time of the initial request if 1) your attending provider believes that an expedited appeal is warranted, or 2) Medica concludes that a delay could seriously jeopardize your life, health, or ability to regain maximum function, or 3) you could be subject to severe pain that cannot be adequately managed without the care or treatment you are seeking.
+4. Review your request for prior authorization and respond within ten business days of receipt of your request provided that all information reasonably necessary to make a decision has been given to Medica.
+However, Medica will respond within a time period not exceeding 72 hours from the time of the initial request if 1) your attending provider believes that an expedited appeal is warranted, or 2) Medica concludes that a delay could seriously jeopardize your life, health or ability to regain maximum function, or 3) you could be subject to severe pain that cannot be adequately managed without the care or treatment you are seeking.